Route style ‘C the Circle’ Template

 Tenth: Print a copy of a map of each city and start highlighting your favorite picks.
 This will help you determine an itinerary order (I like to make a circle from and back to my campground).

-*Twelfth: Decide how you are going to handle meals.
+Twelfth: Decide how you are going to handle meals.
 I usually do breakfast and supper at camp and pack a picnic lunch.
-If you are planning to eat out, make sure you work that into the budget.
+If you are planning to eat out, then make sure you work that into the budget.

 I know, this is a lot of work!
 For me though, it’s worth it to make sure that if you never get back to a particular place, there are no regrets.
 It’s easy to say that there’s ‘always next time’, but next time isn’t guaranteed and there is SO MUCH to explore!

 One last note: I like to have everything in writing.
 It helps keep us on track to not miss anything we’d wanted to do, helps us make daily adjustments and keep us on budget.
 Here is a sample of a Day-on-a-Circle Route Style: DAY 16 Jamestown